Fresh start for Liberian chimpanzees used for medical tests

 "If these chimps helped save human life, then they deserve dignity," Desmond said.

-The Humane Society, a U.S. animal welfare organisation, has since raised over $200,000 through crowd funding and the chimps now get food every day.
+The Humane Society, a U.S. animal welfare organization, has since raised over $200,000 through crowd funding and the chimps now get food every day.

-Thomas used to have to anaesthetise the animals.
+Thomas used to have to anaesthetize the animals.
 "I was the bad guy for them," he said.
 "Now I give care and have managed to build up trust."

 (Additional reporting by James Harding Giahyue in Monrovia; Editing by Matthew Mpoke Bigg/Ruth Pitchford)